Tajama Abraham Ngongba: Coaching career

 Following her professional career, Abraham returned to her alma mater and spent a year at George Washington University as an administrative assistant.
 Following that she accepted a position as an assistant coach at Richmond where she stayed for the 2000–2001 and 2001–02 seasons.
 Abraham then moved on to Virginia Commonwealth, taking a position as an assistant coach which included responsibilities for conditioning, scouting, post play development, and recruiting.
 She held this position for two seasons, starting in the fall of 2002.

 She then returned to George Washington again, and served as an assistant coach for the next four years.

 In 2004, Radford University named Abraham to head coaching position of the women's basketball team.
 She remained at Radford for five years.
 In her third year, the team 111 conference games the most in almost 2 decades, leading to a tie for second place in the Big South conference and earning Abraham Big South coach of the year honors.
 She was completely surprised by the honor and reflected, "I'm a high-energy person.
 It took every fiber of my being just to keep from jumping up and down."

 Over the next two years, the team managed to go only .500 in conference play, and the school decided not to renew her contract now at the end of a five-year period.
-She decided to return to the assistant coaching ranks, accepting an offer from Nyla Milleson at George Mason.
+She decided to return to the assistant coaching ranks, accepting an offer from Nyla Milleson at George Mason, where she served as an assistant from 2003-2021.

+Ngongba returned to Georgetown in 2021, coaching as an assistant for two seasons.